Vman1111/SenioriOSDevStudy/README.md

 VIDEO: Supporting Multiple Platforms with Swift Frameworks While Separating Platform-specific Components to Facilitate Loose Coupling and Speed up Development

 commit `Make EssentialFeedAPIEndToEndTests target support macOS and iOS since it's platform-independent (can run on any platform!)`  -alreadu done on previous commit

+commit `Make `EssentialFeedCacheIntegrationTests` target support macOS and iOS since it's platform-independent (can run on any platform!)`  -alreadu done on previous commit